-- 5.B.3.
-In a match with two out of three games to 11 points, in game three, the teams will switch ends when the first team reaches a score of 6.
+- first team reaches a score of 6.
 Serve remains with the player holding serve. - 5.B.4.
 In a game to 15 points, the teams will switch ends when the first team reaches a score of 8.
 Serve remains with the player holding serve. - 5.B.5.
 In a game to 21 points, the teams will switch ends when the first team reaches a score of 11.
 Serve remains with the player holding serve. - 5.B.6.
 End Change Time-Out.
-A maximum of one minute is allowed to switch ends during a game.
-Rule 10.A.5 procedures will be followed to continue play. - 5.B.7.
-After the end change has occurred, a technical foul resulting in the loss of a point for the serving team shall have no impact on the completed end change.
+One minute is allowed to switch ends during a game.
+Rule 10.A.5 shall be used to continue play. - 5.B.7.
+Once the end change point has been scored, a technical foul resulting in the loss of a point for the serving team shall have no impact on the completion of the end change. - 5.B.8.
+In a match with three out of five games to 11 points, in game five, the teams will switch ends when the first team reaches a score of 6.
+Serve remains with the player holding serve.

-SECTION 6 - LINE CALL RULES
+SECTION 6 - Line Call Rules

 - 6.A.
 A served ball that clears the non-volley zone and lands in the correct service court or on any correct service court line is in. - 6.B.
 Except the serve, any ball in play that lands in the court or touches any court line is in. - 6.C.
-A ball contacting the playing surface completely outside of the court is "out".
+A ball contacting the playing surface completely outside of the court is "out." - 6.D.

-6.D.
 Code of Ethics for Line Calling.
 Pickleball is played according to specific rules.
 It also requires a code of ethics for line-calling responsibilities when performed by players.